ivmai/bdwgc/doc/gcdescr.md

   * The candidate pointer is divided into two pieces; the most significant bits identify a `HBLKSIZE`-sized page in the address space, and the least significant bits specify an offset within that page.
 (A hardware page may actually consist of multiple such pages.
-HBLKSIZE is usually the page size divided by a small power of two.)
+Normally, HBLKSIZE is usually the page size divided by a small power of two.
+Alternatively, if the collector is built with `-DLARGE_CONFIG`, such a page may consist of multiple hardware pages.)
   * The page address part of the candidate pointer is looked up in a [table](tree.md).
 Each table entry contains either 0, indicating that the page is not part of the garbage collected heap, a small integer _n_,